laxsparkler16-netizen/CricPro/README.md

 - **Auth** — email/password sign up and sign in via Supabase Auth, with per-user isolated data
 - **Match Setup** — team names, overs (5/10/20/50/custom), player count, team colors, and toss (manual or AI coin flip)
-- **Player Management** — manually assign players to each team, or enter a full pool and shuffle into balanced teams
+- **Player Management** — manually assign players to each team, or enter a full pool and shuffle into balanced teams using historical stats
 - **Live Scoring** — ball-by-ball buttons for 0–6 runs, Wide, No-Ball, and Wicket with real-time striker/non-striker/bowler tracking
-- **Wicket Handling** — select dismissal type (Bowled, Caught, LBW, Run Out), pick fielder for Caught/Run Out, then select next batsman and bowler
+- **Wicket Handling** — select dismissal type (Bowled, Caught, LBW, Run Out), pick fielder for Caught/Run Out, then select the next batsman from only the remaining (not yet dismissed) players
+- **Bowler Restriction** — the bowler who bowled the previous over cannot bowl the next over, enforced in the bowler selection modal
 - **Strike Rotation** — automatic strike rotation on odd runs and end of over
 - **Undo** — undo any last action including wickets
 - **Second Innings** — full two-innings support with target, required runs, and balls remaining